tweazzz/yume-tz/README.md

 Ensures that database operations are executed as a single transaction.
 If any operation fails, the transaction is rolled back

+# Serializers
+The serializers transform the models into JSON format for the API responses and validate incoming data.
+# ViewSets
+The viewsets manage the logic for handling the API requests, including creating, retrieving, and filtering the data.

 # Date Filtering
 Library: django.db.models
 Methods Used: filter()